 With these negative impacts, it’s not surprising that 1 in 5 people said that snoring was the cause of a relationship ending, including breakups and divorce.

-Snoring Affects Your Health, Happiness, and Quality of Life
+Snoring Also Affects Your Health, Happiness, and Quality of Life

 This is just the most recent study that highlights the impact of snoring on your quality of life.
 Sleep apnea can reduce your happiness and make it harder for you to go about your daily activities.
 Even if you don’t have sleep apnea, snoring is a sign that you are not breathing properly when you sleep, which leads to decreased sleep quality and therefore decreased rest.

 If you want peace in your house, you should consider snoring treatment to reduce or eliminate the sound of disordered sleep.
-Don’t be discouraged if you have tried over-the-counter treatments with no success–we can help you get an effective snoring treatment.
+Even if you’ve tried over-the-counter options without success, we offer several different solutions that will help.